r-box/boxr/README.md

 more detail on interacting with your Box account using R.

 ### Authentication

-Any time you interact with the Box API, you will be using a Box application, i.e. a Box-app.
-If you’ve already used boxr to authenticate with Box, you’ve already used a Box app.

-#### tl;dr

 If you have access to `client_id` and `client_secret` for a Box-app, you can use `box_auth()` to authenticate: